Suraj520/bitcoin/README.md

 -  Testing - Unit testing & Integration testing.
 -  Community involvement via Airdrops on Discord, Slack, Telegram, Whatsapp, website etc.

+## Features

+- Blockchain-based: Utilize blockchain technology for transparent and immutable recording of incidents involving weapons.
+- Penalization Mechanism: Automatically penalize individuals who upload evidence of being harmed by someone using a weapon.
+- Verification System: Implement a validation mechanism to ensure uploaded evidence is genuine and not fabricated for compensation.
+- Reward System: Provide rewards or incentives for reporting and preventing incidents involving weapons.

 Bitcoin Core integration/staging tree
 =====================================